nccoutinho/CycleSync-Dashboard/CONTRIBUTING.md

 # Contribution Guidelines

 We welcome all contributions to this project!
-If you notice a bug or have a feature request, please [open up an issue].
+If you notice a bug or have a feature request, please [open up an issue](https://github.com/cmulya/DATA551-Project/blob/main/Documentation/Contributing_Guide.md).
 Before contributing, please take a moment to review the following guidelines:

 ## Code of Conduct